Thursday, November 20, 2014

 In 1992 my daughter, T.M.P., was a camp counselor for two years at Kingsley Association's Lillian Taylor summer [week day] camp.
 Lillian Taylor was a coed day camp with one overnight session every two weeks.
 The attendees of this camp were all African American.
 The camp was located outside of the city of Pittsburgh, Pennsylvania.
 The campers were from various Pittsburgh, Pennsylvania neighborhoods, but most of them came from the East Liberty neighborhood of Pittsburgh where Kingsley Association was (and still is) located.
 Kingsley is in a new building in that large neighborhood of Pittsburgh, and unfortunately hasn't sponsored a camp for a number of years.

 One of my daughter's responsibilities at that camp was as the step coach.
-This segment of the camp came about as a substitution for the swiming component.
-The swiming session was for campers who already knew how to swim and a number of the campers either didn't know how to swim, and/or were afraid to learn.
+This segment of the camp came about as a substitution for the swimming component.
+The swimming session was for campers who already knew how to swim and a number of the campers either didn't know how to swim, and/or were afraid to learn.
 My daughter loved to step as a member of a little sister group to the historically Black Greek letter fraternity, Omega Psi Phi.)
 So she suggested the idea of a step component to the camp, and the camp administration enthusiastically accepted that idea.
 My daughter remembers both girls and boys attended these sessions.
 Because people who weren't members of a specific Greek letter fratrnity or sorority aren't supposed to do step routines or say step chants that belong to those organizations, my daughter would help the campers improvise new steps and chants that were similar to but not the same as those step chants.

 It's important to note that my daughter didn't know this cheer before she heard it in that camp.
 The cheers she knew were from the mid to late 1980s and many of those cheers were unknown to the campers.